 9 Low-Cost Business Ideas for College Students

-Here are 9 business ideas that cost little-to-no money that you can build while you’re still in college.
+Here are nine ideas for low-cost businesses that you can build while still in college.

 Residential cleaning service